harmony-one/s/progress/julia-nai.md

+2023-01-27 Sat: Continued using Diamond on Deso and testing various social finance products.

 2023-01-26 Fri: Interview candidated. "share" button on 1Bot image generation to inscribe prompt and put on last 2 letters of txn .county.
+Tested DeSo Diamond.

 2023-01-25 Thu: Planned new lottery system for social referrals